singularian/mdencode/README.md

 - Using File Level Signatures to validate Block Level Signatures
 - Using File Level Signatures to differentiate between Block Signature Collisions
 - Signature Switching.
 If one signature or signature group has a collsion switch to another signature
+- Change the signature key.
+An example is Highway Hash with a 128-bit key which can be changed
 - Use Block Groups as a bandaid around signature blocks
 - Use Block Signature Pairs with Modulus / Modular Floors
 - Use Optional Collision Numbers